-Bios: Marking its 30th anniversary, the MFA Photography, Video, and Related Media Department at SVA founded by Charles H. Traub, has led the field in the expansion of the lens and screen arts and its intellectual, critical, and practical support of new technologies.
+The book fair and Scheimpflug lectures will be the latest in a series of 2018 – 2019 events commemorating the 30th anniversary of MFA Photography, Video and Related Media at SVA.
+Begun in 1988 and still led by its founding chair, Charles H. Traub, the program has led the field in the expansion of the lens and screen arts and its intellectual, critical, and practical support of new technologies.

-Jeremy Haik received his MFA in Photography from The School of Visual Arts in 2012 and BA degrees in Studio Art (2007) and English Literature (2003) from the University of Maryland.
-His work has been exhibited at White Box Gallery, Visual Arts Gallery NY, Transformer Gallery, Civilian Art Projects, and Conveyor Arts among others.
-He currently writes for Conveyor magazine in Jersey City, NJ and is an Adjunct Professor in Photography and Video at Pennsylvania College of Art and Design and at Ramapo College.
+Jeremy Haik received his MFA from the School of Visual Arts in 2012 and his BA degrees, in studio art and English literature, from the University of Maryland.
+His work has been exhibited at White Box Gallery, Visual Arts Gallery NY, Transformer Gallery, Civilian Art Projects and Conveyor Arts, among others.
+He currently writes for Conveyor magazine and is an adjunct professor of photography and video at Pennsylvania College of Art and Design and Ramapo College.

 Marvin Heiferman organized over 100 curatorial projects about photography and visual culture for institutions that include the Museum of Modern Art, Smithsonian Institution, International Center of Photography, P. S. 1 Museum, and the Whitney Museum of American Art.
 Author of fifteen books, Heiferman regularly contribtues essays and articles to museum catalogs, artist monographs, magazines, and blogs, including The New York Times, Art in America, Design Observer, Gagosian Quarterly, and Aperture.

-Nora Khan is a writer.
-She writes criticism on emerging issues within digital visual culture, experimental art and music practices, and philosophy of emerging technology.
-She is a professor at RISD, Digital and Media, where she teaches graduate students four courses: critical theory and artistic research, critical writing, both for artists and designers, and history of digital media.
-She is a longtime editor at Rhizome, and is currently editor of Prototype, the book of Google’s Artist and Machine Intelligence Group forthcoming in 2019.
+Nora Khan is a writer specializing in criticism on emerging issues within digital visual culture, experimental art and music practices, and philosophy of emerging technology.
+She is a professor at the Rhode Island School of Design, where she teaches graduate students critical theory and artistic research, critical writing for artists and designers, and the history of digital media.
+She is a longtime editor at Rhizome and an editor of Prototype, the book of Google’s Artist and Machine Intelligence Group, due out later this year.

-Khan’s writing practice extends to a large range of collaborations, which include shows, performances, and exhibition essays, scripts, and sometimes, librettos.
-Last year, she collaborated with Sondra Perry, Caitlin Cherry, and American Artist to create A Wild Ass Beyond: ApocalypseRN at Performance Space, New York.
-She has contributed essays and fiction to exhibitions held at Serpentine Galleries, Chisenhale Gallery, and the Venice Biennale, within books published by Koenig Press, Sternberg Press and Mousse.
-Her writing has been supported by many awards over the last decade, including, most recently, a Critical Writing Grant given through the Visual Arts Foundation and the Crossed Purposes Foundation (2018), an Eyebeam Research Residency (2017), and a Thoma Foundation 2016 Arts Writing Award in Digital Art for an emerging arts writer.
-She consistently publishes criticism in places like 4Columns, Art in America, Flash Art, Mousse, California Sunday, Spike Art, The Village Voice, and Rhizome.
+Her writing has been supported by many awards over the last decade, including, most recently, the Visual Arts Foundation/Crossed Purposes Writing Grant (2018), an Eyebeam Research Residency (2017) and a Thoma Foundation Arts Writing Award (2016).
+She consistently publishes criticism in places like 4Columns, Art in America, Flash Art, Mousse, California Sunday, Spike Art, The Village Voice and Rhizome.
 Last year, she wrote a small book with Steven Warwick, Fear Indexing the X-Files, published by Primary Information.

-Crossed Purposes Foundation, Inc. is a private, not-for-profit foundation dedicated to educational and cultural service in the visual arts.
+Crossed Purposes Foundation, Inc., is a private, nonprofit foundation dedicated to educational and cultural service in the visual arts.
 Its broad goal is to expand public dialogue about issues in the history and criticism of photography and the role of socially and politically engaged art in the world at large.

-The Brooklyn Rail was founded in October 2000 and currently published 10 times annually, The Brooklyn Rail provides an independent forum for arts, culture and politics throughout New York City and far beyond.
-The Brooklyn Rail, a 501(c)(3) nonprofit organization, distributes its journal free of charge around New York City, and ships to a growing list of national and international subscribers.
-Visual Arts Foundation The mission of the Visual Arts Foundation is to advance the arts as both individual vocation and social force.
-The Foundation supports emerging artists and broadens audiences for their work, fosters a climate that values and seeks understanding of the arts, and increases visual literacy and appreciation for “the artist’s life.”
-The Visual Arts Foundation is a 501(c)(3) nonprofit organization.
+Visual Arts Foundation is a 501(c)(3) nonprofit organization dedicated to advancing the arts as both individual vocation and social force.
+The foundation supports emerging artists and broadens audiences for their work, fosters a climate that values and seeks understanding of the arts and increases visual literacy and appreciation for “the artist’s life.”

 Eventbrite RSVP details.